 Eligibility: Students who typically test at around the 95th percentile and above on a standardized achievement or ability test are eligible to participate in SAVY courses in their area(s) of strength.
 We accept any standardized achievement or ability test including, but not limited to, the following: RIAS, CogAT, TCAP, ERB, Stanford Achievement Test, OLSAT, Woodcock Johnson, WISC IV.
 Out-of-level standardized assessments (e.g. Explore, SCAT) are also accepted.
 While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the SAVY office for questions about scores that do not meet these criteria.
 Returning SAVY students do not need to resubmit test scores unless their scores are more than three years old.
 Students without test scores should work with their schools to obtain documentation of their assessments.

 Session 6: July 24 – 28

 The Dyer Observers Space Science Camps support middle-school students in their exploration of the worlds of science, math, engineering and technology, and opens up their minds to future career possibilities in these fields.

 In 2017, Dyer Observatory will be hosting one camp for rising 5th-6th graders during the week of June 12-16 and one camp for rising 7th-8th graders during the week of June 19-23.

-Please check out the camp brochure links below for more information on the camps.
-If your child has a strong interest in astronomy and space science and would like to be a part of the Dyer Observatory Space Science Camps, please download and fill out one of the applications below.
+Please check out the camp brochure link below for more information on the camps.
+If your child has a strong interest in astronomy and space science and would like to be a part of the Dyer Observatory Space Science Camps, please download and fill out the application below.

 Merit scholarships are not awarded, but financial aid is available to those students who demonstrate financial need.
 Please include a note with your application, or email firstname.lastname@example.org if you wish to be considered for financial aid.